biosails/BioX-Workflow-Command-Docs/special-variables-hpc.md

 Notice that the jobname is automatically the created from the rule name, but can be overridden.

 Using these simple directives HPC-Runner-Command can integrate with a number of schedulers.
 It uses the 'jobname' and 'deps' in order to create a dependency tree, and the '\#TASK' tags to create task specific dependencies.
+It tracks tags, execution time, exit codes, and has a number of integrations for logging interface to interact various utilities.
+[Sqlite,](https://metacpan.org/pod/HPC::Runner::Command::Plugin::Logger::Sqlite) and ElasticSearch are used internally, with more APIs on the way for other database engines and project management platforms.